uBlockOrigin/uAssets/README.md

 #### Porn-farms
-Sites found to be porn-farms or part of porn-farms will not be addressed in uAssets.
+Sites found to be porn-farms (families of mass-produced porn sites without any original contents) or part of porn-farms will not be addressed in uAssets.